openstack/taskflow/doc/source/jobs.rst

 Consumption of jobs is similarly achieved by creating a jobboard and using the iteration functionality to find and claim jobs (and eventually consume them).
-The typical usage of a joboard for consumption (and work completion) might look like:
+The typical usage of a jobboard for consumption (and work completion) might look like:

 .. code-block:: python